 Feel free to omit or change the spices to suit your preferences with alternatives like za’atar, salt, pepper, dried parsley, granulated garlic…

-How to get lighter pita chips
+How to get lighter chips

 If you’d prefer a lighter chip, simply peel the pita wedges in half before air frying or baking.
 So instead of a pocket, each pita would be one single layer.
 It means that you get twice the dipping for the same amount of pita.

-What to serve with pita chips:
+What to serve with them:

 - Easy hummus recipe